 Embrace total fitness

 Exercise releases endorphins.
-These hormones reduce the perception of pain, reduce anxiety and instead increase self esteem.
+These hormones reduce the perception of pain, reduce anxiety and instead increase self-esteem.
 That alone makes a potent cloak of confidence.
+Fitness is a great fuel for your mid and thus, your career.

-Mental agility slows ageing, improves confidence, and gives you an opportunity to brag in front of your friends and colleagues.
+Mental agility slows aging, improves confidence, and gives you an opportunity to brag in front of your friends and colleagues.
 Ahem!
 Humor helps you stay fit too 🙂

 Take an Internal pause

-Take short one minute sessions through the day to check the traffic of thoughts in your mind.
+Take short one minute sessions throughout the day to check the traffic of thoughts in your mind.
 Use traffic control for a moment of internal pause.

 Give a gift of kindness